aborov/cinematch/docs/jruby_render_setup.md

 # Running Memory-Intensive Jobs on JRuby with Render

+> **Note:** This document provides an overview of the JRuby service architecture and deployment process.
+For detailed troubleshooting information and debugging tools, see the [JRuby Service Guide](jruby_service.md).

 This guide provides detailed instructions on how to set up and deploy the JRuby service for running memory-intensive background jobs on Render's free tier.

 ## Overview